-The Company's primary focus has been the exploration for precious metals in Nevada where it currently holds 8 exploration and development properties, a strong presence with 756 claims for a total of approximately 5,600 hectares (15,000 acres).
+The Company's primary focus has been the exploration for precious metals in Nevada where it currently holds 8 exploration and development properties, a strong presence with 756 claims for a total of approximately 6,000 hectares (15,000 acres).
 The Company also owns a retained royalty in the Drayton project, an Archaean gold property located in Ontario, Canada.
-Subsequent to the year end, the Company relinquished its rights to the following properties - Pete Hanson, South Lone Mountain North Lone Mountain, and Millie.